johnherrod/TTSproject/README.txt

-This is the final version of the project for MYY803
+This is the final version of the project for MYY803.
+TTSproject is a simple text editor with an embedded text to speech functionality.
-To request the tutorial video contact me via email.